-The wonderfully ornate illustrations and calligraphy in the Book of Kells has inspired artists for centuries and is still highly influential today.
+The wonderfully ornate illustrations and calligraphy in the Book of Kells have inspired artists for centuries and are still highly influential today.

 It’s now possible to have your name written in the style of the Book of Kells with ornate initial letters and calligraphy that are direct replicas of work created by the monks more than a thousand years ago.